Evnty

 Sequence.receive(): Promise

 Consumes and returns the next value from the queue.
 If the queue is empty, waits for a value to be added.
 Values are consumed in FIFO order.
+If the sequence has been aborted or disposed, this method rejects with Error('Disposed').

-- @returns A promise that resolves with the next value
+@returns A promise that resolves with the next value

 const sequence = new Sequence<number>();